Your personal information is private and confidential. We take this pledge seriously. Whether you are a

 health care to all our members.

-Your personal information covers a number of elements that all have one thing in common: they are all unique to you, they can be used to identify you.
+Your personal information covers a number of elements that all have one thing in common: they are all unique to you and, either on their own or in combination, can be used to identify you.
 This means that any files containing information that includes such things as your name, address,

 The files that a managed care organization collects or maintains are not